Saboten758/shinkiro-frontend/README.md

 ![Anime Header](https://giffiles.alphacoders.com/220/220341.gif)

-Welcome to **Mirrage**, a Markdown Manager designed with a sleek anime-inspired aesthetic.
+Welcome to **Mirrage**, a Markdown Manager .
 Mirrage allows you to create, manage, preview, and download your markdown files seamlessly, with dark mode support and beautiful syntax highlighting!

 ## 🎨 Features